wp-plugins/bepro-listings/readme.txt

 	17. Ajax (NEW) - Search and filter on one page.
 Yes, wow is the correct phrase to use!

 = ADD ONS =
-Since version 2.0.0, you can now expand on the features of BePro Listings.
-We have added tons of wordpress hooks and filters to the system.
-Your visitors will love our file viewers, as well as the ability to play audio and video from your website.
-We have also improved how our templates are implemented.
-This provides lots of new ways to customize your listings experinece.
+Our Addons provide lots of new ways to customize your listings experinece.
+We have (3) three major categories of addons.
+1) There are media addons like, videos and documents.
+2) There are customer engagement addons like, contact and favorites.
+3) Also there are niche market addons like real estate.
 Current available add-ons include:

 	1. Tags - Now you and your members can tag your listings and allow users to search them via the tag widget
 	2. Contact - Add a contact form to your listing pages.
 This provides the option to have all emails go to one address or the address for the person who created the listing